mrakgr/Trading-Journal/readme.md

 ## 10/9/2025

 [Bookmap](https://bookmap.com/learning-center/en) has a large number of good tutorials.
+In particular check the 4 part course starting with the [order flow video](https://youtu.be/3m_Stn4hxCQ).

 ## 9/25/2025